-Vedauwoo / Turtle Rock Loop Professional Review and Guide
+Vedauwoo / Turtle Rock Loop Professional Guide

 "The Vedauwoo (VAY-duh-voo) area,“land of the earth-born spirit” in the Arapaho dialect, is a wonderful array of stunning granite formations that both intrigue the eye and beckon the body to try a bit of rock scrambling.
 This 7,600- acre oasis sits on the Wyoming high plains at an elevation of 8,000 feet.
 Ponderosa pine, Douglas fir, and aspen trees add to Vedauwoo’s natural beauty.
 The aspen trees offer a golden delight in the early autumn.